-Moving Violations vs. Non-Moving Violations in Illinois: What Is the Difference?
+Moving vs Non-Moving Violations in Illinois: What Drivers Need to Know

 Most drivers know that getting a ticket is bad, but not all tickets are created equal.
 Whether your violation is classified as moving or non-moving has a direct impact on your driving record, your insurance rates, and the legal consequences you face.
 Understanding the difference can help you make smarter decisions if you ever find yourself holding a citation.